 This is a story where Abraham and Sarah did not disclose to the ruler of the land the fact that they were married.
 They did this to protect themselves.
 So the ruler, Abimelech, took Sarah as his wife, and the Lord talked to him and cautioned him in a dream.
 When we make honest mistakes, the Lord will forgive us if we repent.

 “Better is a poor man who walks in his integrity than a rich man who is crooked in his ways.”

 Money might seem to be everything these days.
 Some people trade their integrity to be one of the “rich.”
 But the Christian view of wealth is very different from the world.
 Integrity is infinitely more important than riches that will not last.

 “Then his wife said to him, “Do you still hold fast your integrity?
 Curse God and die.”

 Job suffered a lot of loss in His life.
-He lost his wealth, his children, his wife, and even his health.
-His wife then told him to let go of his integrity and curse God because for her, being dead is better than suffering.
-But Job chose his integrity and his relationship with God and he was rewarded much more than what he originally had.
+He lost his wealth, children, wife, and even his health.
+His wife then told him to let go of his integrity and curse God because being dead is better than suffering for her.
+But Job chose his integrity and relationship with God and was rewarded much more than he originally had.

 Bible verses about integrity for women

 “Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out.”

 Those who live with integrity have nothing to hide.
 Those who do not will always live in fear of being found out.